pvmiguel/BINF7700_Capstone_PauloMiguel/README.md

 ## Purpose

-This repository contains all code relating to the capstone project course (BINF 7700) for the Master of Bioinformatics program at Northeastern University Toronto.
+This repository contains an analysis of cancer mutations with respect to synonymous contraint elements (SCEs) and sysnonymous acceleration elements (SAEs).
+It contains all the code that was used to transform raw CCDS, SAE and SCE data into genomic intervals and the counting of mutations from the GDC Data Portal into those regions.
+A statistical analysis and other data exploration is conducted in a series of Jupyter notebooks.

 ## Dependencies

 All environment dependencies for this analysis can be found in the environment.yml file in the repository.
+The dependencies are as follows:

+* python=3.12.1
+* numpy=2.3.5
+* pandas=2.3.3
+* genomekit=7.2.2
+* sh=2.2.2
+* jupyter=1.1.1
+* matplotlib=3.10.8
+* seaborn=0.13.2
+* scipy=1.16.3
+* statsmodels=0.14.5
+* gseapy=1.1.11
+* adjusttext=1.3.0
+* dna_features_viewer

-Installation of the dependencies requires conda.
+Installation of the dependencies using the environment.yml file requires conda.
 Run the below command to create the conda environment.

 ```
 conda env create -f environment.yml
 ```

+## Data

-## Reference Files
+### Availability of Raw Reference Files

+NOTE: The raw files used in this analysis have been provided in this directory.
+They can be found zipped in `ref_data/raw.zip`.

-The location and dat of download of all the reference files used in this analysis can be found below:
+The location and date of download of all the reference files used in this analysis can be found below:

 Consensus CDS (CCDS) file:
 * Downloaded on 2025/10/22 from https://ftp.ncbi.nih.gov/pub/CCDS/current_human/